 - swelling in your hands or feet;

-- changes in personality, unusual thoughts or behavior, hallucinations, or thoughts about hurting yourself; or
+- confusion, unusual thoughts or behavior, hallucinations, or thoughts about hurting yourself;

 - weight gain (more likely in teenagers), increased appetite;